SmartMaaS-Services/leaflet-map-widget/README.md

 To know what colors and icons are available to you, take a closer look at the plugin [Leaflet.awesome-markers](https://github.com/lvoogdt/Leaflet.awesome-markers).

-- Example with default tooltip
+- Example with small tooltip and clustering
   <p align="center">
     <img src="src/doc/images/example_1.png" alt="Example 1 NGSIv2 Data" width="80%">
   </p>